|

 living in rural Northwestern Pennsylvania near Corry, PA, on my

 parents' small farm.""It was a cloudy day.
 Early in the afternoon, the sun disappeared and it became as dark as midnight.
 Lamps were lit and lanterns brought out.
 I went outside to walk around and check the livestock, and found that the chickens had all gone to roost, all the wild birds had gone to sleep, and the farm animals had gone into their normal nightime sleeping places in barns and coops.
 We could see that the streetlights had come on in the nearby town.
 We had no Television at the time, but heard over the radio that there was a forest fire in Canada producing so much smoke that it had blacked out the sun."
 "People were very frightened, and some thought the world was coming to an end.
 Others thought the Russians had done 'something' as the Cold War was in full flower then.
 Some thought the dreaded nuclear holocaust had come, but most people I knew thought it was a secret government smoke-screen experiment related to Cold War defense.
 The true believers in conspiracy never would accept the forest fire 'cover-up' story as they called it.
 Some of my classmates to this day still stick to the 'government cover-up' tale.
 Whatever one's thoughts at the time, it was a very frightening day.
 As the day waned, the smoke thinned a bit and the sun could be seen through the blackness as a faint blue orb, but it never did get light outside.
 After nightfall the moon which was full that night, was blue.
 I read later that blue moons were seen as far away as Europe on Sept.
 26, 1950."
 "There was a pervasive smoky smell in the air that didn't smell like wood smoke, but like peat smoke, a smell similar to smoldering wet hay.
 I remember being ill for several days afterward with a cold-like respiratory disorder including runny nose, stuffy head and irritated eyes."
 "Most people who lived in Western Pennsylvania at the time remember that day vividly if they had any reason to be out-of-doors.
 We always called it 'Black Sunday' afterward.
 Sometimes you read references from people said they saw stars because it was so dark, but that is not true.
 Obviously no stars were visible because the smoke was so thick we could not even see the sun.
-I remember a sky that was totally black, smelled like smoke and was truly frightening." from Tom Whiting of Erie Pennsylvania: "I was just a young boy 5 or 6 years old, living in New Castle PA in the summer of 1946 or 1947 when smoke from forest fires (in Canada?) drifted down over the Western Pennsylvania area.
+I remember a sky that was totally black, smelled like smoke and was truly frightening."
+From Tom Whiting of Erie Pennsylvania: "I was just a young boy 5 or 6 years old, living in New Castle PA in the summer of 1946 or 1947 when smoke from forest fires (in Canada?) drifted down over the Western Pennsylvania area.
 It got really dark in the daytime;I remember the street lights came on in the early afternoon, like 1 or 2 pm, and you could smell the slight odor of smoke.
 Anyway, for a night or two, we had this bluish-tinged near-full moon.
 I don't remember the exact year or month.
 I just remember we kids were all scared, and thought maybe the world was coming to an end.
 (Not because of the moon, but rather the daytime darkness).
-My one and only Real Blue Moon!" from Samuel L. Sievers of Vincennes, Indiana: "I am 64 years old.
+My one and only Real Blue Moon!"
+And from Samuel L. Sievers of Vincennes, Indiana: "I am 64 years old.
 I recall riding with my father in his large semi-trailor, returning to southern Indiana from Chicago's South Watermarket.
 This was a bouncy 6-hour trip.
 We were hauling watermelons, so it had to be in late July or more likely August, somewhere between 1954-1957.
 I wondered what sort of evil the bluish moon meant, and dad wisely said it was probably dust or smoke."

 FYI Truman ordered development of hydrogen bomb (Jan.
 31, 1950) Red Haze Report- Hamilton residents flock